-While we occasionally use our own photographs, we usually rely on photos from The Associated Press, Reuters, Agence France-Presse, and other news organizations.
-We cannot give permission to reproduce photographs taken by other news organizations.
-Permission to use CPJ photos may be granted on request by writing to email@example.com.
+Most photos on our website belong to The Associated Press, Reuters, Agence France-Presse, Getty Images, and other news organizations, and CPJ cannot give permission to reproduce these photographs.
+Permission to use photos belonging to CPJ, as well as videos and other media, may be granted on request by writing to [email protected]

 The annual awards dinner is a benefit that raises funds for CPJ's operating needs.
 Attendance is by purchase of tables or tickets.
 Tickets cost US$1,000 each.
 Payment can be made by credit card or check.
 Checks are payable to the Committee to Protect Journalists and must be paid in U.S. dollars.
 Please note that the invitation from CPJ is an invitation to participate as a donor.
 For more information, please contact [email protected]

-CPJ maintains a small assistance program to help journalists in dire situations as a result of their work.
+CPJ's Emergency Response Team maintains a journalist assistance program to help journalists in dire situations as a result of their work.
 The program is intended to aid journalists who have been physically assaulted and need medical attention; those who need to go into hiding or exile to escape threats; and those in prison who have specific, material needs.
 The program also refers journalists to other resources such as grants, fellowships, and awards.

 CPJ may collect data about you when you: